Ultimate Spider-Man (video game): Plot

-Meanwhile, a Latverian Mercenary who calls himself the Beetle attacks New York by freeing the Green Goblin who Spider-Man defeats, and chasing Venom for a sample of the Suit, yet Venom eventually defeats him.
+Meanwhile, a Latverian mercenary who calls himself Beetle attacks New York by freeing the Green Goblin who Spider-Man defeats, and chasing Venom for a sample of the suit, yet Venom eventually defeats him.
 Silver Sable then fires a tranquilizer at Peter Parker and tries to bring him to Trask yet Peter awakens and they fight above the Queensboro Bridge before Venom appears and knocks Sable out.
 Spider-Man and Venom fight yet both go down due to Spider-Man knocking Eddie out and the tranquilizer that Silver Sable fired at Peter take effect.

-Eddie awakens inside Trask Industries due to hearing Peter screaming as Toomes injected him with their own makeshift sample of the Venom Suit, transforming him into Carnage.
+Eddie awakens inside Trask Industries due to hearing Peter screaming as Toomes injected him with their own makeshift sample of the Venom suit, transforming him into Carnage.
 Venom then absorbs Carnage and spits Peter out again.
-The combination of the Carnage Suit and the leftover Venom samples in Peter's blood, Eddie believes he now has complete control over the Suit (along with the white spider-symbol that appeared on Peter's version when he transformed).
+With the combination of the Carnage suit and the leftover Venom samples in Peter's blood, Eddie believes he now has complete control over the suit (along with the white spider-symbol that appeared on Peter's version when he transformed).
 Trask finally gives Peter files on their parents yet takes them while trying to flee from an angry Venom yet he does not know how to fly the helicopter and his contract with Silver Sable has expired.
 Venom is eventually defeated but escapes.

-As S.H.I.E.L.D. arrive, Peter reads the files and discovers that the reason for their parents' plane crash was due to Eddie Brock Sr. trying on the Venom Suit onboard.
-There were only 3 survivors and one of the witnesses was Peter's mother who died in the ambulance.
-Eddie is distraught that after all Trask made him do, all he got was 3 years in a golf course prison, so he transforms and kills him.
-Peter then confesses to Mary Jane Watson that he knows Eddie is alive and a prisoner in the Suit.
+As S.H.I.E.L.D. arrive, Peter reads the files and discovers that the reason for their parents' plane crash was due to Eddie Brock Sr. trying on the Venom suit onboard.
+There were only three survivors and one of the witnesses was Peter's mother, who died in the ambulance.
+Eddie is distraught that after all Trask made him do, all he got was three years in a golf course prison, so he transforms and kills him.
+Peter then confesses to Mary Jane Watson that he knows Eddie is alive and a prisoner in the suit.